grostaco/discord_vn/README.md

 ## Meta directives

 Meta direcitves are powerful commands to control the environment of the script.
-They can be invoked by `[!meta directive(arguments)]`.
+They can be invoked by `@directive(arguments)`.

 | Directive | Arguments           | Notes                         |
 |-----------|---------------------|-------|